Axionic Strings, Domain Walls and Baryons

-If the Peccei-Quinn (PQ) symmetry is broken after inflation, the abundance of axions depends on the decay pattern of axionic strings and domain walls (DWs) \cite{Kibble:1976sj,Vachaspati:1986cc,Chang:1998tb}.
+{\bf Introduction} - If the Peccei-Quinn (PQ) symmetry is broken after inflation, the abundance of axions depends on the decay pattern of axionic strings and domain walls (DWs) \cite{Kibble:1976sj,Vachaspati:1986cc,Chang:1998tb}.
 Axionic strings form at the Peccei-Quinn scale $f_a$, while domain walls, bounded by strings, are supposed to form around the confinement scale $\Lambda$.
 In the standard picture, when the anomaly coefficient $N_w$ is equal to one, the DWs ending on strings decay completely, mostly into axions and gravitational waves.

-We consider a scenario where the QCD axion or an axion-like particle (ALP) is the pseudo-Goldstone boson of the breaking of an axial $U(1)_A$ acting on just an extra massless quark flavor.
-In this case the condition $N_w=1$ is automatically realized as it happens in KSVZ-like axionic models.
+We consider a scenario where an axion-like particle (ALP) is the pseudo-Goldstone boson of the breaking of an axial $U(1)_A$ acting on just one extra massless quark flavor.
+In this case the condition $N_w=1$ is automatically realized as it happens in Kim-Shifman-Vainshtein-Zakharov-like axionic models.
 The extra flavor condenses at a scale $f_a \gg \Lambda$.
-This could be due e.g.~to quartic NJL-like interactions or some other mechanism preserving $N_w=1$.
+This could be due e.g.~to quartic Nambu-Jona-Lasinio (NJL)-like interactions or some other mechanism preserving $N_w=1$.
 The basic feature of this scenario is the presence of the residual vectorial symmetry.
 We call it $U(1)_b$ because it is the extra flavor baryonic symmetry.

-One of the main points of this letter is that in such a scenario, some DWs could not decay completely, due to baryonic charge localized on their boundaries, i.e.~on the axionic strings.
+One of the main points of this paper is that in such a scenario, some DWs could not decay completely, due to baryonic charge localized on their boundaries, i.e.~on the axionic strings.
 This is similar to what happens to charged strings (vortons) \cite{Carter:1993wu}.
-In fact, in such models sufficiently small charged DWs can form from charged string loops before the confining transition.
-The charged DWs, which have a pancake shape and host a Chern-Simons theory on their world-volume \cite{Komargodski:2018odf}, describe at low energies the baryons composed by the extra quark flavor.

-One can envisage a picture where, depending on the equilibrium size, different amounts of axions are radiated away and one is left with some remnant of such domain walls.
-In the specific model considered in this letter, these walls can be seen as baryons, so they are named ``axionic baryons'' or ``abaryons'' for short.
-These particles could constitute some fraction of dark matter, at least in the ALP case, although we postpone the study of their phenomenology to the future.
+In fact, in such models, sufficiently small charged DWs can form from charged string loops before the confining transition.
+The charged DWs, which have a pancake shape and host a Chern-Simons theory on their world-volume \cite{Komargodski:2018odf}, describe at low energies the baryons composed by the extra quark flavor, so they are named ``axionic baryons'' or ``abaryons'' for short.
+These particles could constitute some fraction of dark matter, although we postpone the study of their phenomenology to the future.

 The idea of stable remnant domain walls is not bound to their baryonic nature: it just depends on the existence of a conserved global charge under which the domain wall can be the lightest charged object.
 On the other hand, the scenario we actually investigate here is the one where the charge is actually associated to a baryonic symmetry.